Private Health Insurance is designed to cover the cost of private medical care for acute conditions.

 Overall, Private Health Insurance is worth it for certain reasons, but cannot replace the NHS entirely.

-Private medical Insurance is a great way to ensure certain health problems are treated quickly and that if you require certain medical procedures, you can receive them in comfort and privacy.
+Private Medical Insurance is, however, a great way to ensure many health problems are treated quickly and that if you require certain medical procedures, you can receive them in comfort and privacy.

-If you’re interested in purchasing a Private Medical Insurance policy, speak to our financial advisers.
-Our insurance experts will guide you through the different policies and costs to make sure that your Private Health Insurance is worth it.
+We can guide you through the different policies and options, covering how much these options will impact the cost to make sure that your Private Health Insurance is worth it.